-However, the name of St. Andrew may have been an early unrecorded dedication, especially as the building would generally then have been approached by many worshippers from the adjacent tidal creek.
-From the early years of the twentieth century the building was referred to as the church of St. Andrew and St. Mary.
-There are two carvings in the South Porch, thought to date from the late fifteenth century, which are reputed to be representations of St. Mary and St. Andrew.
+It is possible that the name of St. Andrew may have been the first early unrecorded dedication, especially as he is the patron saint of fishermen and the building would then have generally been approached by many worshippers from the adjacent tidal creek, in addition to those who would have approached via field paths.
+From at least the early years of the twentieth century the building was referred to as the church of St. Andrew and St. Mary.

+There are two primitive carvings in the South Porch, thought to date from the late fifteenth century, which are reputed to be representations of St. Mary and St. Andrew.

-REPUTED REPRESENTATIONS OF ST. ANDREW AND ST. MARY
+REPUTED REPRESENTATIONS OF ST. MARY AND ST. ANDREW [FROM ORIGINAL PHOTOGRAPHS, BOTH BY TONY BARNARD]